 Prednisone may even help limit the joint damage that occurs in RA, Dr. Tiliakos says: “There’s evidence that it acts like a DMARD, or a disease-modifying antirheumatic drug, to slow progression of the disease.”

-3. When Is Prednisone Typically Prescribed for People with RA?
+3. When Is Prednisone for Rheumatoid Arthritis Typically Prescribed?

 Because prednisone starts working so quickly, one of its most common uses is providing a “bridge therapy” for people in the early stages of RA, Dr. Tiliakos says.
 “DMARDs take quite a while to kick in, and it’s not fair to have a patient struggle with their symptoms for weeks while we wait for the medication to start working,” he explains.
 (Prednisone can safely be used with both conventional DMARDs, such as methotrexate, and biologics.)